Ishwor-stha/esewa-intregation/README.md

 ## Routes:
-1. **GET `/payment`**: Displays the payment form (`public/index.html`).
+1. **GET `/payment`**: Displays the payment form (`public/index.html`). e, all the logic is contained within a single file (app.js) for simplicity.
+However, for a more scalable application, it is highly recommended to break the logic into multiple files such as:

+    controllers/paymentController.js: Handles payment logic.
+    routes/paymentRout
 2. **POST `/pay-with-esewa`**: Handles the payment request by sending the payment details to the eSewa API and redirects to eSewa's payment gateway.

 3. **GET `/success`**: Handles the response from eSewa after the payment is completed.
 It verifies the transaction's validity and displays a success page or an error message.